czifro-tech/instant-transmission/README.md

 # rapid-transfer
-A Java library for FTP operations using both UDP and TCP socket protocols
+An F# library for FTP operations using both UDP and TCP socket protocols

 Trello